-Euro Multivision Limited
+Euro Multivision Ltd.

-Report on the Financial Statements
+Report on the Audit of Financial Statements

-We have audited the accompanying financial statements of Euro Multivision Limited ("theCompany") which comprise the Balance Sheet as at 31st March 2016 theStatement of Profit and Loss the Cash Flow Statement for the year then ended and a summary of thesignificant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Euro Multivision Limited ("theCompany") which comprise the Balance Sheet as at March 312021 the Statement ofProfit and Loss (including Other Comprehensive Income) the Statement of Cash Flows andthe Statement of Changes in Equity for the year then ended and a summary of thesignificant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the matters illustrated and described in the Basis forQualified Opinion herein below the aforesaid financial statements give theinformation required by the Act in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amendedand other accounting principles generally accepted in India of the state ofaffairs of the Company as at 31st March 2016 and its loss and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amendedand other accounting principles generally accepted in India of the state of affairs ofthe Company as at March 31 2021 the loss and total comprehensive income changes inequity and its cash flows for the year ended on that date.

 Basis for Qualified Opinion